shanks2999/Hadoop_Graph_Generator/README.md

  - The authors name after map reduce process is sorted in ascending order to avoid ambiguity between same author names in the graph.
  - Compiled jar is in the jar's folder
  - For graphViz the graphViz.dot file as well as author_graph.png is also provided for reference.
+ - The scala code converts the MapReduce output to a .dot file which is used via GraphViz to create a graph.
+You can also do the same by typing: **dot -Tpng -o graphViz.dot author_graph.png**

 **Execution:**